SAP-archive/teched2020-DAT260/README.md

 ## Overview

 This session introduces attendees to the processing of **spatial** and **network** data.
 We use data from OpenStreetMap throughout the exercises.
 This includes **street network** and point of interest (**POI**) data from the London area.
-The data was downloaded using the [osmnx](https://github.com/gboeing/osmnx) python package and imported into HANA using the [Python Machine Learning Client for SAP HANA](https://pypi.org/project/hana-ml/).
+The exercise data was prepared using the [osmnx](https://github.com/gboeing/osmnx) python package and loaded into HANA using the [Python Machine Learning Client for SAP HANA](https://pypi.org/project/hana-ml/).
 In unit 1-5 you will primarily work with the geometries of the dataset.
 This includes the handling of spatial data in HANA tables, distance calculation, and a spatial way to "snap" POIs to the street network.
 In unit 6-9 we will explore different paths in this network, generate isochrones, and calculate a simple centrality measure.

 ## Requirements